-This engine will operate on any traditional O-36 Gauge track system, including M.T.H.'s RealTrax® or ScaleTraxTM or traditional tubular track.
-It is also compatible with most standard AC transformers.
-(See page 44 & 45 for a complete list of compatible transformers, power packs, and wiring instructions.)
+This engine will operate on any traditional O-Gauge track system, including M.T.H.'s RealTrax® or ScaleTrax[TM] or traditional tubular track.
+The Hi-rail wheel version operates on O-54 curves and the Scale wheel version operates on 36" radius curves.
+It is also compatible with most standard AC transformers and DC power packs.
+(See page 52 and 53 for a complete list of compatible transformers, power packs, and wiring instructions.)